SR16 How do selected crop rotations affect soil organic carbon?

-The review team has written a review protocol, i.e. a detailed plan for how the review is to be conducted.
-It is now published in Environmental Evidence (see link in the margin at right).
+A review protocol, i.e. a detailed plan for how the review is to be conducted, has been published in Environmental Evidence (see link in the margin at right).

-The review will be conducted by researchers from the review team that conducted the systematic map.
+The review is conducted by researchers from the review team that conducted the systematic map.
 Other researchers from the review participate as advisors.

 Katarina Hedlund (Chair), Centre for Environmental and Climate Research, Lund University, Sweden

 Thomas Kätterer, Department of Ecology, SLU Uppsala, Sweden